 Professional Development Opportunities

-The Center offers a rich array of artistic and professional opportunities outside the classroom as supplements to the students' interdisciplinary curricular experiences.
-This combination produces practiced and accomplished writers and critics who are ready for professions or graduate work.
+The Center offers multiple opportunities outside the classroom.
+In combination with classwork, these experiences produce practiced and accomplished writers and professionals who are ready for careers or graduate work.

 - Internships.
 The Lindsay-Crane Center offers several on-campus internships with the Center and the Hiram Poetry Review.
 It also assists students in identifying and applying for off-campus internships at area arts organizations, publishers, corporations, and magazines.

 - Student readings and scholarly presentations.
-Students have multiple opportunities to share their work in public forums, including receptions for the Lindsay-Crane Center's multiple writing contests and practice sessions for students preparing to present at conferences.
+Students have opportunities to share their work in public forums, including the Evening of Hiram Writers and practice sessions for students preparing to present at conferences.